freenas/freenas-docs/userguide/storage.rst

   startup.
 Pools with a passphrase remain locked until the user enters the passphrase to unlock them.

-  Encrypted pools can be locked on demand by the user.
+  Encrypted pools can be locked on demand by users with the passphrase.
   They are automatically locked when the system is shut down.

 * This type of encryption is primarily useful for users wanting the ability to remove disks from the pool without having to first wipe